Pseudopotential Lattice Boltzmann Method for boiling heat transfer: a mesh refinement procedure: Introduction

 The pseudopotential method has also been employed in simulations involving phase-change and heat transfer. \citet{Gong_2012_Numericalinvestigationdroplet} proposed a similar interparticle force to \citet{Kupershtokh_2009_equationsstatelattice} looking to improve thermodynamical consistency.
-In a further study, \citet{Gong2013} employed a second distribution function to simulate a temperature passive-scalar equation along the aforementioned interparticle force to study nucleation on a microheater under constant wall temperature and constant heat flux conditions.
+In a further study, \citet{Gong2013} employed a second distribution function to simulate a temperature passive-scalar equation along with the aforementioned interparticle force to study nucleation on a microheater under constant wall temperature and constant heat flux conditions.
 Bubble growth and other aspects such as the effects of contact angle, superheat, and gravity were investigated.
 A reasonable agreement between the simulations results and well-known engineering correlations was observed.
 Later, \citet{Gong_2015_LatticeBoltzmannsimulations} used that same methodology to investigate pool boiling on mixed wettability surfaces.
 In their study, it was shown that surfaces with hydrophobic and hydrophilic spots can achieve better heat transfer efficiency by avoiding bubble coalescence.
 This improvement is also determined by geometry, such as the size and pitch of these spots.
 In the same year, \citet{Li_2015_LatticeBoltzmannmodeling} employed a model they proposed before \citep{Li2013} along with a finite difference method for simulating the temperature field evolution (called \emph{the hybrid approach}, firstly performed by \citet{Zhang2003}).
 By increasing the wall superheating, the authors were able to simulate the regimes of nucleation, transition, and film boiling.
 Later, \cite{Gong_2017_Directnumericalsimulations} included some solid nodes on their computational grid to study the heater thermal response under different boiling regimes.
-A similar configuration has been employed by \citet{Dong2018} to investigate film boiling behavior.
-Mixed wettability surfaces have also been investigated by \citet{Ma_2019_3Dsimulationspool}, with a three-dimensional extension of the model proposed by \citet{Gong_2012_Numericalinvestigationdroplet}.
-More recently, \citet{Zhao2021} employed a hybrid approach based on \citet{Li2013} to study several aspects of pool boiling on confined and free outlet geometries.
+An analogous configuration has been employed by \citet{Dong2018} to investigate film boiling behavior. { The influence of an electric field and gravity to enhance the boiling process has been studied by \citet{Feng2019a,Feng2019b}, where the influence of both these force fields on quantities like the Critical Heat Flux was assessed.
+The same research group, using a Runge-Kutta method to discretize the energy equation, obtained pool boiling curves in different gravity intensities and wall superheats proposing a gravity scaling model to predict heat flux in terms of the superheat and gravity intensity \citet{Feng2021b}}.
+Mixed wettability surfaces have also been investigated by \citet{Ma_2019_3Dsimulationspool}, with a three-dimensional extension of the model proposed by \citet{Gong_2012_Numericalinvestigationdroplet}, {a similar study on mixed wettability surfaces was performed by \citet{Feng2021} but using a LBM to solve the energy equation.
+In the same line, \citet{Li2020a,Li2021} have numerically studied novel heating surfaces designed to enhance boiling heat transfer, with conclusions that have received experimental support from \citet{Sun2022}}.
+More recently, \citet{Zhao2021} employed a hybrid approach based on \citet{Li2013} to study several aspects of pool boiling on confined and free outlet geometries. {Also, \citet{Fei2020} have implemented a three-dimensional cascaded lattice Boltzmann method (CLBM) simulating a complete 3D boiling process, obtaining a good correlation of the critical heat flux predicted by the simulation with established theoretical results.
+Moreover, it is found that the bubble footprint area distribution changes from an exponential distribution to a power-law distribution when increasing the wall superheat, which is in agreement with experimental research.}